-You've heard the news: e-scooters are coming back starting April 26.
+You've heard the news: e-scooters are back.
 The year-long pilot program will have new rules, aimed at fixing the most frequent complaints from last year's five-month long experiment with e-scooters: sidewalk riding, nonexistent helmet enforcement, and bad parking.

 Unsurprisingly, Portland Monthly's editorial staff is just as divided internally.
 When scooters were mentioned recently, our staff Slack channel flared up with all the anger, elation, and pathos of a Facebook comment section.
 I surveyed the staff for their reactions.

 Fiona McCann, Editor at large